 - Program Description:

 CYA has offered study abroad programs in a wide range of academic disciplines for over 50 years.
-With supplemental activities varying from archaeological digs to onsite courses, study-travel, and volunteer/internship opportunities, students are able to actively engage with their course material.
-Students live in apartments or homestays in downtown Athens and will be inspired to immerse themselves in the environment and expand their worldview.
+With supplemental activities varying from archaeological digs to onsite courses, study-travel, and volunteer opportunities, students are able to actively engage with their course material.
+Students live in apartments in downtown Athens and will be inspired to immerse themselves in the environment and expand their worldview.
 As a European capital, Athens is both rich in history and a contemporary hub for art, international business and relations, and debate on economic, political, and migration issues.